maitreverge/minishell_101/ressources/maitreverge/README.md

 The `fork` function is a standard C function that creates a new process.

-- ***Function Description***:: `fork` creates a new process by duplicating the existing process.
+- ***Function Description***: `fork` creates a new process by duplicating the existing process.
 The new process, called the child, is an exact copy of the calling process, called the parent, except for a few values changed, including the process ID and parent process ID.
 It returns the process ID of the child process to the parent, and 0 to the child.
 If it fails, it returns -1.

 - ***Prototype***: `pid_t fork(void);`